 – Introduction of FES and neuromodulation

-– Hands-on development of 3 different stimulation profiles
+– Hands-on calibration of stimulation profiles

 WS2 – Neuromusculoskeletal Modeling Pipeline Training Workshop